Safeguarding Policy

 • Undertake a safeguarding evaluation/audit, report to the Senior Leadership Team (SLT) and Governing Body.

-The DSL, Deputy or officer will always be available during school hours for staff in the school to discuss any safeguarding concerns.
+The DSL, Deputy or Officer will always be available during school hours for staff in the school to discuss any safeguarding concerns.
 Winchelsea School has 2 Deputy DSLs and 1 Safeguarding Officer.

-(See also the Role of the DSL – Pan Dorset Safeguarding Children Partnership guidance and KCSIE Annex C)
+(See also the Role of the DSL – Pan Dorset Safeguarding Children Partnership guidance and KCSiE Annex C)

 The Governing Body